xrettle/WFGY/TensionUniverse/BlackHole/Q002_generalized_riemann_hypothesis.md

 ### Tension scale and thresholds

-* All mismatch terms `DeltaS_*` and tension functionals in this file are treated as **dimensionless or normalized quantities**, defined up to a fixed monotone rescaling specified in the TU Tension Scale Charter.
+* All mismatch terms `DeltaS_*` and tension functionals in this file are treated as dimensionless or normalized quantities, defined up to a fixed monotone rescaling specified in the TU Tension Scale Charter.
 * Thresholds such as `epsilon_*`, `delta_*` and experiment cutoffs are always interpreted relative to that fixed scale.
 * Changing the tension scale requires an explicit update of the TU Tension Scale Charter, not an edit of individual problem files.

 ### Falsifiability and experiments

-* Experiments described in this document are **tests of TU encodings**, not tests of the underlying canonical problem itself.
+* Experiments described in this document are tests of TU encodings, not tests of the underlying canonical problem itself.
 * The rule “falsifying a TU encoding is not the same as solving the canonical statement” is understood to apply globally, even where it is not restated.
-* When required observables cannot be reliably estimated in practice, the outcome of the corresponding experiment is recorded as “inconclusive”, not as confirmation.
+* When required observables cannot be reliably estimated in practice, the outcome of the corresponding experiment is recorded as inconclusive, not as confirmation.

 ### Interaction with established results